nrwl/nx/docs/angular/examples/react-and-angular.md

 Nx provides a uniform tool for development the commands used for React development are the same as the commands used to develop Angular applications.

-- `ng serve reactapp` serves the React app
+- `nx serve reactapp` serves the React app
-- `ng build reactapp` builds the React app
+- `nx build reactapp` builds the React app
-- `ng test reactapp` tests the React app using Jest
+- `nx test reactapp` tests the React app using Jest
-- `ng e2e reactapp-e2e` tests the React app using Cypress
+- `nx e2e reactapp-e2e` tests the React app using Cypress

 TypeScript support, Jest, Cypress, source maps, watch mode--all work with React out of the box.
 If we run ng serve reactapp, we will see the following: